Relationships & Development Director

 Elisabeth directs GBA’s strategic fundraising and network development.
 With an eye towards equity and innovation, Elisabeth cultivates cross-sector partnerships, fostering a diverse community of national and regional thought leaders.
 Elisabeth manages sponsor and member engagement, in addition to organizing key events including Women in Green and Emerald Evening.

-Elisabeth specializes in catalytic grants and strategic network building, having spent the past seven years administrating several of Carnegie Mellon University’s different research institutes.
-Alongside key faculty, Elisabeth raised $20 million to establish the Manufacturing Futures Initiatives, which also funded CMU’s Mill19 development at Hazelwood Green.
+Elisabeth specializes in catalytic grants and strategic network building, having spent seven years administrating several of Carnegie Mellon University’s different research institutes.
+Elisabeth supported the CMU team that raised $20 million to establish the Manufacturing Futures Initiatives, which also funded CMU’s Mill19 development at Hazelwood Green.
 She also managed the Manufacturing PA Innovation program, which disbursed $2 million in seed funding to regional companies and research institutions.
 As the Coordinator for the Center for Climate and Energy Decision Making, Elisabeth fostered collaboration through legislative workshops, a climate speakers series, and interagency workshops in Washington DC, while maintaining all National Science Foundation reporting.
-Elisabeth is an adjunct professor of Writing Composition at CCAC, and can be found pouring over presidential autobiographies and running (if begrudgingly).